samuelteixeiras/nodeEchoServer/README.md

-# Echo server to test HTTP Post call
+# Echo Server To Test HTTP Post Calls

 Http server to test HTTP POST call, we have two endpoints: successfulNotification and failureNotification.